 - formal write-ups in a dedicated folder

 Ngā Arohaehae Whai Hua/Self-review Guidelines for Early Childhood Education have been developed to encourage ECE services to adopt a process of self-review.
 The Guidelines cover all areas of the self-review process – including when to undertake self-review and what to review.
 A series of templates of review plans and frameworks that can be used as guides for review, and examples of self-review in practice are included as appendices.
 Review stories have also been provided by a range of ECE services, which show different approaches to review.

 ERO has also prepared a set of evaluation indicators for use in its reviews of early childhood services.
 Services may also choose to use the indicators when reviewing their own performance.
-These indicators can be found at the Education Review Office.
+These indicators can be found at the Education Review Office(external link).